How Much Does a Polished Concrete Floor Cost to Install?

 How Much Does It Cost to Remove Polished Concrete Flooring?

-You may wish to have a polished concrete floor removed so that can you install another type of flooring or as part of the removal of an entire room so that perhaps your garden could be expanded or another structure could be built in its place, such as a conservatory.
+You may wish to have a polished concrete floor removed so that you can install another type of flooring or as part of the removal of an entire room so that perhaps your garden could be expanded or another structure could be built in its place, such as a conservatory.

 The cost of removing a polished concrete floor will vary greatly, but on average, you’re probably looking at paying about £14 to £18 per hour plus waste removal costs.